matthiasportius/Python-Notes/README.md

 Enable debug mode with `flask --app project run --debug`.
 With this, the server will automatically reload if code changes and an interactive debugger will show if errors occur during requests.
 > NOTE: Don't use debug mode in production, as it is a major security risk (allows executing Python code form browser)

+#### Jinja2

+Flask configures the Jinja2 template engine automatically.
+It can be used to generate any type of text file (HTML pages, markdown, plain text for emails, ...).

 ### mypy

 Makes sure that all variables are of the right type, by referring to your type hints.